France has become one of the most sought-after study-abroad destinations.

 9. INSEAD MBA Scholarships

-INSEAD, one of the leading business schools in the world, offers various MBA scholarships to support outstanding candidates.
-This is for Master of Business Administration (MBA) studies.
+INSEAD, one of the world’s leading business schools, offers a range of MBA scholarships to support outstanding candidates.
+This is for the Master of Business Administration (MBA) studies.

-These scholarships aim to draw a mixed and talented pool of students.
-There are various types of scholarships, like Diversity, Forté Foundation, Greendale Foundation MBA, and Groupe Galeries Lafayette Endowed.
+These scholarships aim to draw a diverse and talented pool of students.
+There are various scholarships, including the Diversity Scholarship, the Forté Foundation Scholarship, the Greendale Foundation MBA Scholarship, and the Groupe Galeries Lafayette Endowed Scholarship.

 How to apply?